The-going/evlproject/content/dovetail/porting/timer.md

 should be present in `proxy_device.features` as returned by `get_percpu_device()`.

-`real_device` is a pointer to the actual clock device which the proxy is about to control on the current CPU, which comes in handy if you want to pull some information from this device to configure the proxy.
+The only argument to `get_percpu_device()` is a pointer to the actual clock device which the proxy is about to control on the current CPU, which comes in handy if you want to pull some information from this device to configure the proxy. `get_percpu_device()` should return a pointer to the proxy device descriptor for the current CPU (`struct clock_proxy_device`), or an error code formed with `ERR_PTR()` on failure.

-`tick_install_proxy()` can configure the proxy with sensible default values in `.proxy_device`, but requires a valid out-of-band handler to be set for `.handle_oob_event()`.
+`tick_install_proxy()` can configure the proxy with sensible default values in `.proxy_device`, but requires at least a valid address of an out-of-band handler to be set in `.handle_oob_event()`.

 > A `get_percpu_device()` routine preparing a proxy device